 Residential and Outdoor Treatment

-Legacy Treatment Centers are a unique blend of licensed residential treatment (RTC) and accredited Outdoor Behavioral Healthcare (OBH).
+Legacy Treatment Center programs are unique blend of licensed residential treatment (RTC) and accredited Outdoor Behavioral Healthcare (OBH).
 We integrate into our residential treatment center experience the healing influence of time outdoors and the effectiveness of adventure therapy to guide clients on a journey of healing, self-discovery and personal growth.
-Legacy Treatment Center (for men) and Juniper Canyon Recovery Center for Women are accredited by the Joint Commission and as Outdoor Behavioral Healthcare programs, and licensed by the state of Utah to provide residential treatment to adult men and women struggling with substance abuse and mental health issues.
+Legacy Outdoor Adventures (for men) and Juniper Canyon Recovery Center for Women are accredited by the Joint Commission and as Outdoor Behavioral Healthcare programs, and licensed by the state of Utah to provide residential treatment to adult men and women struggling with substance abuse and mental health issues.

 Location of Healing

-Located in an outdoor environment near five national parks, Legacy Outdoor Adventures has access to thousands of square miles of pristine wilderness.
-Men embark on adventures designed to challenge, heal and inspire.
+Located in an outdoor environment near five national parks, Legacy Treatment Center has access to thousands of square miles of pristine wilderness.
+Here we embark on adventures designed to challenge, heal and inspire.
 Clients are guided and supported on safe, fun and meaningful adventures by trained and experienced guides.
 Adventures include hikes through slot canyons, repelling, mountain biking, top-rope climbing, fishing and summiting peaks.

 Transiton to Adulthood